ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

         [18], ..., [32]: Analogous quantities for species 2.

+        For 2D-XZ, :math:`y`-related quantities are not outputted.
+        For 1D-Z, :math:`x`-related and :math:`y`-related quantities are not outputted.
+        RZ geometry is not supported yet.

 * ``DifferentialLuminosity``
     This type computes the differential luminosity between two species, defined as: